Listen to the intro podcast about Defending the Constitution!

 • A civic information provider

-The 7 R's of Congressional Opposition Power
+The 7 R's of Representative Congressional Power

 1. Rights: Congress is the heart of Article One in the U.S. Constitution—first among equals in our three branches of government.
 The First Amendment allows citizens to petition to redress grievances and assemble peacefully.
 Civil Society Field Hearings leverage these institutional prerogatives to strengthen democratic participation.